How to calculate employee retention rate (and why you should)

 The employee retention rate is a way to measure how successful your company is at keeping a stable workforce.
 It’s a percentage of the number of employees who stayed with your organization during a certain period of time.

 Why is it so important to calculate this rate?
-It’s a key performance indicator (KPI) to measure the effectiveness of your HR strategies.
-Your employee retention rate tells you a few things about your workforce:
+It's a key performance indicator (KPI) to measure the effectiveness of your HR strategies.

 In short, you can never go wrong with measuring your retention rate.
 It’s an important tool for employers to evaluate the health of their workforce and make informed decisions to improve their retention and recruitment strategies.

-How to calculate your employee retention rate
+Methods for your employee retention rate calculation

-While there are several methods to calculate your employee retention rate, most of them use similar parameters and measure the same thing.
 As long as you use the same formula consistently when calculating employee retention rate, you should be able to track changes and effectively determine how various retention strategies work.

 A good starting formula for employee retention rate is: